-Goshvarpour et al. \cite{emotion_recognition1} have proposed a method for classifying emotional responses by means of a simple dynamic signal processing technique and fusion frameworks.
-The authors recorded the electrocardiogram and finger pulse activity of 35 participants during rest condition and when subjects were listening to music intended to stimulate certain emotions.
-After using poincare plots, the SVM was used to classify them into four emotions: happiness, sadness, peacefulness, and fear.
-Kajiwara et al. \cite{emotion_recognition2} focus on the fact that many logistics companies adopt a manual order picking system, and that emotions and engagement affect work efficiency and human errors, and propose a method for predicting emotions and engagement during work with high exercise intensity based on behavior and pulse waves acquired by wearable devices.
-Pulse wave, eye movements, and movements are input to deep neural networks to estimate emotion and engagement.
-The results of verification experiments showed that emotion and engagement during order picking can be predicted from the behavior of the worker with an accuracy of error rate of 0.12 or less.
-Lee et al. \cite{emotion_recognition3} have conducted research on improving the speed of emotion recognition using PPG signal.
-A two-dimensional emotion model based on valence and arousal is adopted, and one-dimensional convolutional neural network (1D CNN) is used to recognize emotion from 1.1 second PPG signal.
-They tested the 1D CNN as a binary classification (high or low valence and arousal) using the dataset for emotion analysis using physiological (DEAP) signals, and achieved recognition accuracy of 75.3\% for valence and 76.2\% for arousal.
-Udovi\v{c}i\'{c} et al. \cite{emotion_recognition4} conducted a study on emotion recognition using only galvanic skin response (GSR) and PPG signals because of its suitability for implementation on a simple wearable device that can collect signals from a person without compromising comfort and privacy.
-There have been many other studies on the use of PPG data for emotion recognition \cite{emotion_recognition5, emotion_recognition6, emotion_recognition7}.\par
+Among potential pulse data applications related to emotions, Goshvarpour et al. \cite{emotion_recognition1} proposed a method for classifying emotional responses by means of a simple dynamic signal processing technique and a fusion framework.
+They recorded the ECG and finger pulse activity of 35 subjects during a rest condition and when the subjects were listening to music that was intended to stimulate certain emotions.
+After constructing Poincar\'e plots, an SVM was used to classify them into four emotions: happiness, sadness, peacefulness, and fear.
+Kajiwara et al. \cite{emotion_recognition2} developed an application for logistics companies that adopt a manual order picking system, given that emotions and engagement affect work efficiency and human errors.
+Specifically, they proposed a method for predicting emotions and engagement during work with a high exercise intensity from behavior and pulse wave data acquired by wearable devices.
+Pulse wave, eye movement, and general movement data are input to deep neural networks to estimate a worker's emotion and engagement.
+The results of verification experiments showed that the emotion and engagement during order picking could be accurately predicted from the worker's behavior with an error rate of 0.12 or less.
+Lee et al. \cite{emotion_recognition3} conducted research on improving the speed of emotion recognition by using a PPG signal.
+A two-dimensional emotion model based on valence and arousal was adopted, and a one-dimensional convolutional neural network (1D CNN) was used to recognize emotions from a 1.1-s PPG signal.
+The 1D CNN was tested as a binary classifier (high or low valence and arousal) by using the dataset for emotion analysis using physiological signals (DEAP), and it achieved recognition accuracies of 75.3\% for valence and 76.2\% for arousal.
+Udovi\v{c}i\'{c} et al. \cite{emotion_recognition4} studied emotion recognition using only GSR and PPG signals because of their suitability for implementation in a simple wearable device that can collect signals from a person without compromising comfort and privacy.
+In addition to the above studies, there have been many others on the use of PPG data for emotion recognition \cite{emotion_recognition5, emotion_recognition6, emotion_recognition7}.\par

-Pulse data is one of the most important biological information, as it can detect abnormalities in the body and recognize emotions.
-Most of the pulse sensors in commercially available wearable devices use photoplethysmogram.
-Therefore, when a wearable device is worn on an artificial body where blood flow does not exist, pulse data cannot be acquired.
-We focus on pulse data among biometric data, and propose a method to allow a wearable device to measure pulse data similar to that of a living body even on an artificial body.
+Pulse data is one of the most important pieces of biological information, as it can be applied to detect abnormalities in the body and recognize emotions.
+Most pulse sensors in commercially available wearable devices use PPG.
+As a result, when a wearable device is mounted on an artificial limb, where there is no blood flow, pulse data cannot be acquired.
+Hence, among various kinds of biometric data, we focus on pulse data and propose a method to allow a wearable device to measure pulse data similar to that of a living limb even on an artificial limb.

 \section{Proposed Method}